jschuh/klipper-macros/README.md

 ### PrusaSlicer / SuperSlicer

-Open "Printer Settings" → "Custom G-code" for your Klipper printer and paste the below text into the relevant sections.
+PrusaSlicer and its variants are fairly easy to configure.
+Just open **Printer Settings → Custom G-code** for your Klipper printer and paste the below text into the relevant sections.

 #### Start G-code